Ebike Oracle

 Is Tennessee raising the e-bike age limit in 2026?

-Yes — for Class 3.
-Under SB 1782 (2026), the minimum age to operate a Class 3 e-bike rises from 14 to 16 on July 1, 2026.
-Until then the minimum age is 14.
+Yes — it already did.
+Under SB 1782 (2026), signed by Governor Bill Lee in March 2026, the minimum age to operate a Class 3 e-bike rose from 14 to 16 on 1 July 2026, and that change is now in force.
 Class 1 and Class 2 have no statewide minimum operating age.
 The change does not affect the all-ages Class 3 helmet rule.
+SB 1782 also gave cities broader authority to restrict e-bikes on public paths, greenways, and in state parks.

 Do I need a license or registration for an e-bike in Tennessee?